mitchellwarr/ITPR6.590_Testing_Plan/Component_Test_Plan.md

 	Postconditions:
 	Check that the driver is still driving on city locations
 	Check that the driver stops driving at the exit

 __ITPR6.590A2-DRV003__
+When a driver has exited the city, their location will be "outside city"

+	Precondition:
+	Build driver and network

+	Execution:
+	Move driver to an exit

+	Postconditions:
+	Check the drivers location is "outside city"

+__ITPR6.590A2-DRV004__
 Drivers can start at a set location

 	Precondition: